 The AWS phishing scam goes down the tried-and-tested route of making victims believe that if they don’t take action, they will lose access to an essential service.

 In this case, Amazon Web Services (AWS) is one of the world’s largest cloud computing companies in the world.
 The service has more than 1 million active users, ranging from small local businesses to global enterprises.

-The email explains that the victim’s AWS service has been suspended due to an outstanding bill and that the account can be reactivated by following the link to the payment page.
+The phishing email is simple and pretty convincing: it states that the victim’s AWS account has been suspended due to an outstanding bill and can be reactivated by clicking the “payment page” link and following the payment instructions.

-The link takes the victim to a fake AWS login page which then harvests their credentials for the hacker to retrieve later.
+This malicious link, however, takes the victim to a fake AWS login page that harvests their Amazon credentials and shares them with the hacker.

 The phishing email, claiming to be from Amazon Web Services

 Suspicious sender name